Best time to visit Thailand

 Chiang Mai’s Three Kings Monument and Thapae Gate host weekend night handicraft bazaars, and are also good locations to witness November’s Yi Peng festival when thousands of Chinese lanterns are released to rid locals of bad luck.
 Within days is the Loi Krathong festival, an ancient appeasement of water spirits that sees ‘crowns’ decorated with flowers and candles floated on rivers and waterways.

 For bespoke touring holidays in Thailand we recommend Experience Travel Group.
 It combines expertise, experience and great ideas.
-Also find our recommendations for small group tours and sailing holidays for single travellers.
+Also find our recommendations for tours of Thailand for single travellers.